 48 Hours in Charlotte, North Carolina

-Friday Afternoon Uptown
+Friday Afternoon & Evening

-If you’re in the mood to explore a new neighborhood, grab a cab (or the hotel shuttle) to Elizabeth.
-We can’t say enough great things about The Stanley and its seasonally and market-driven farm-to-table dishes.
-Chef Paul Verica and his son Alex have created a menu that combines familiar Southeranlity with whimsical creativity.
+If you’re in the mood to explore a new neighborhood, have dinner in Elizabeth.
+We can’t say enough great things about The Stanley and its seasonal farm-to-table dishes.
+Chef Paul Verica and his son Alex have created a menu that combines familiar “Southernality” with whimsical creativity.

 Your first stop is the Bland Street station to explore the bustling South End neighborhood in all its glory.
 South End is home to many fabulous restaurants (Bardo, Flower Child, Bang Bang Burgers), ice cream shops (Golden Cow Creamery, Jeni’s, Mr. K’s Soft Ice Cream), art galleries (Lark & Key, Elder Gallery of Contemporary Art, Coffey & Thompson), and opportunities to shop (Atherton Mill, Magnolia Emporium).

 As the official city-wide saying goes, “Charlotte’s Got A Lot!”
 You’ll find as you go that there’s much left to uncover, and you’re always welcomed back.

-For the best of the South — straight to your inbox! — subscribe to our newsletter HERE!
+For the best of the South — straight to your inbox! — subscribe to our daily newsletter HERE!